 Shane Kelton is collecting stories about mental health.

 In February 2019 Shane started a podcast and not long after that, a website & blog.
-Collaborating with other businesses, he set about creating Strength, Power & Vulnerability (PSV), an online resource for anyone with or anyone supporting someone with mental health battles.
+Collaborating with other businesses, he set about creating Power, Strength & Vulnerability (PSV), an online resource for anyone with or anyone supporting someone with mental health battles.
 It’s been growing ever since and has a plethora of podcasts & blogs as well as a wealth of links and connections to others doing their bit to fight mental health stigma.

 Experiencing his own battles and learning from them, Mr Kelton wanted to create much more than just a blog or podcast.
 “For me it’s just about helping others… I care… I think that’s the biggest skill I’ll have moving forward.”